gwding/agile_grasp2/README.md

    $ ln -s ../build .
    ```

-   If the first line gives the error *Manually-specified variables were not used by the project: BUILD_SHARED_LIB*,
+   If the second line gives the error *Manually-specified variables were not used by the project: BUILD_SHARED_LIB*,
-   just run the first line again.
+   just run the second line again.
 3. Clone the agile_grasp 2.0 repository into your ros workspace:

    ```